oslabs-beta/dockure/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Starting our app is super easy!
+Just make sure you have Yarn and Docker if you don't already.

 ### Prerequisites

-1. Must have [Docker Desktop]() or Docker Daemon running in the background.
+1. Must have [Docker Desktop](https://www.docker.com/products/docker-desktop) or Docker Daemon running in the background.
 2. Must install yarn:
   ```sh
   npm install yarn
   ```

 ### Installation
+1. Download the app:
 * For Windows users:
 * For Mac users:
-* Make sure you have Docker running in the background, and that's it!
+2. Make sure you have Docker running in the background, and that's it!
    ```